Sohex/raster2waves/README.md

 For advanced users, the program's modular design allows for customization and integration into other Python projects.
 The `RasterToWavesDriver` class can be used independently of the GUI for script-based processing.

+### TODO
+- Parallelize processing of each line
+- Process line then solve waveform rather than solving it sequentially as line is processed?

 ## Contributing

 Contributions to the project are welcome.
 Please follow the standard fork and pull request workflow.